parzhitsky/itea-2021-02-project-application/README.md

 - `PATCH /users/:id` 🔐 – update user by their ID
 - `DELETE /users/:id` 🔐 – delete user by their ID

-### Groups

-- `GET /groups` 🔐 – get list of all groups
-- `POST /groups` 🔐 – create new group
-- `GET /groups/:id` 🔐 – get group by its ID
-	- `GET /groups/:id?users=<any>` 🔐 – get group by its ID, include information about members
-	- `GET /groups/:id?users=<"0"|"false">` 🔐 – get group by its ID, without information about members
-- `PATCH /groups/:id` 🔐 – update group by its ID
-- `DELETE /groups/:id` 🔐 – delete group by its ID
-- `GET /groups/:id/users` 🔐 – get a list of all members of the group
-- `PUT /groups/:id/users` 🔐 – add members to the group
-- `DELETE /groups/:id/users` 🔐 – remove members from the group

 ## Scripts

 ### Build